Renato-Rodrigues/ai-search-analyst/README.md

 ├── config.py               # Stores configuration options for the application
 ├── main.py                 # Main entry point of the application
 ├── requirements.txt        # Lists all Python package dependencies
-├── token.pickle            # Stores Google API access tokens for authentication (not tracked in git) └── utils.py                # Utility functions for the project
+└── token.pickle            # Stores Google API access tokens for authentication (not tracked in git)
 ```

 ## Setup